-A minimum of 21 credit hours at the 2000-level and 6 credit hours from the following, including minimum three-credit hours of 1010, 1020, or 1050: ENGL-1010 English Literature: Prose Fiction ENGL-1020 English Literature: Poetry and Drama ENGL-1030 Classical Literature: Homeric Gods and Hernes ENGL-1040 English Literature: Narrative Film ENGL-1050 English Literature Topics One of the following:
+A minimum of 21 credit hours at the 2000-level and above

+6 credit hours from the following, including minimum three-credit hours of 1010, 1020, or 1050.

+ENGL-1010 English Literature: Prose Fiction ENGL-1020 English Literature: Poetry and Drama

+ENGL-1050 English Literature Topics One of the following:

 ENGL-2060 Romantic and Victorian Literature

 ENGL-2070 Modernist Literature

 6 credit hours in literature from before the nineteenth century drawn from the following, including at least one of ENGL-2030, 2040, and 2050:

-ENGL-2030 Medieval Literature

-ENGL-2040 Renaissance Literature
+ENGL-2030 Medieval Literature ENGL-2040 Renaissance Literature

 ENGL-2050 Restoration and Eighteenth-Century Literature

-ENGL-3000 The History of the Book
+ENGL-3000/HIST-3001 The History of the Book

 ENGL-3010 Shakespeare

-ENGL-3020 Studies in Sixteenth-Century
+ENGL-3020 Studies in Sixteenth-Century Literature

-Literature

-ENGL-3030 Studies in Seventeenth-Century
+ENGL-3030 Studies in Seventeenth-Century Literature

-Literature

 ENGL-3090 Studies in Medieval Literature

 ENGL-3110 Milton

-ENGL-4200 Revenge

-PHIL/BTS/ENGL-3120 Dante: The Divine Comedy And, depending on the topic, ENGL-2950, 3950, or 4950 Topics in English
+PHIL/BTS/ENGL-3120 Dante: The Divine Comedy

-English electives to reach a total of 30 credit hours for the major
+And, depending on the topic, ENGL-2950, 3950, or 4950 Topics in English English electives to reach a total of 30 credit hours for the major

-General electives:

-As required to reach a total of 90 credit hours.
-Degree Regulations: - 1.
-A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - 2.
-This program requires a minimum of 42 credit hours at the 2000-level or above.
+- A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - This program requires a minimum of 42 credit hours at the 2000-level or above.
 Thus, only 48 credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of 9 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of practicum. - 4.
-A student must earn a minimum grade of C in two of ENGL-1010, 1020, 1030, 1040, and 1050 to declare a major in this field.
-9.3.
-English Minor, Four- or Three-Year B.A.
-Requirements:
+This program may include a maximum of 9 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of Work-integrated Learning (WIL).

-A minimum of 18 credit hours

-A minimum of 12 credit hours in residence
+8.3.
+English Minor, Four- or Three-year BA

 6 credit hours from the following, including minimum three-credit hours of 1010, 1020, or 1050:

-ENGL-1010 English Literature: Prose Fiction

-ENGL-1020 English Literature: Poetry and Drama
+ENGL-1010 English Literature: Prose Fiction ENGL-1020 English Literature: Poetry and Drama

-ENGL-1030 Classical Literature: Homeric Gods and Heroes

-ENGL-1040 English Literature: Narrative Film

 ENGL-1050 English Literature Topics

-One of the following:

 ENGL-2030 Medieval Literature

 ENGL-2040 Renaissance Literature

-ENGL-2050 Restoration and Eighteenth-Century Literature
+ENGL-2050 Restoration and Eighteenth-

-One of the following:
+Century Literature

 ENGL-2060 Romantic and Victorian Literature

 ENGL-2070 Modernist Literature

-English electives-6 credit hours at the 2000-level and above
+English electives - 6 credit hours at the 2000-level and above

-10. Environmental Studies Major within the Bachelor of Arts Program Chair: Tim Rogalsky, Ph.D.
+9. Environmental Studies, Major within the Bachelor of Arts

+Program Chair: Candice Viddal, PhD

 The Environmental Studies major at CMU equips students with interdisciplinary knowledge and skills to address pressing environmental challenges.
 Rooted in our Anabaptist tradition, the program spans natural sciences, social sciences, and humanities, emphasizing peace and justice in environmental contexts.
-Students engage in courses ranging from ecological peacebuilding to conservation biology to sustainable food systems, supported by a robust practicum experience.
+Students engage in courses ranging from ecological peacebuilding to conservation biology to sustainable food systems, supported by a robust Work-integrated Learning (WIL) experience.

 This program prepares graduates for impactful careers in environmental policy, conservation, and sustainable development, fostering a deep understanding of the ecological and social dimensions of environmental issues.
 Graduates emerge ready to lead and serve in efforts toward ecological stewardship and community resilience.
-10.1.
-Environmental Studies Major, Four-Year B.A.
-Graduation Requirements: